calccrypto/Hashes/README.md

 Notes:
     The GNU Multiple Precision Arithmetic Library (GMP) is needed for POly1305-Aes (gmp.org, sudo apt-get install libdev-gmp, or equivalent).

     My Encryptions library is needed for this library.
 It is included in this project.
-My integer library is also needed, but only for Encryptions mode-of-operation functions, so it is possible to not need integer.

     The format was inspired by the Python 2.7 hashlib module

     Hashes.h provides a quick test to check that the algorithms are correct.
 </pre>